IbrahimAllison/password-generator-challenge/README.md

 c.
 JavaScript codes retrieved from: https://github.com/njthanhtrang/3.-JavaScript-Challenge-Password-Generator/blob/master/script.js

 **License**

-MIT License was used for creating this repository
+MIT License was used for creating this repository.

 **Link to the Deployed Application/Website:**
 Here is the link to the deployed application;